 The four peeps rode home on my lap in one of the complimentary cardboard boxes.
 I tried very hard to keep them warm during the hour long trip because it was very cold out… to cold.
 After I got home, I set them up in my bedroom (I know chick dander is terrible for you, especially if you have allergies… like me.
 However, we didn’t have anywhere else to keep the peeps and I wasn’t about to protest in any small degree. 😉

 When I set them up, it became evident that one of the peeps was faring poorly.
 After some TLC, she pulled through.
 She became Elly.
 None of the chicks where drinking even after I introduced them to their water… Time for imagination… A game was invented, which was later titled ‘The Drops Cometh,’ which worked perfectly.
 I dipped my finger in the water and tapped the side of the box so the droplet ran down the side.
 The peeps chased it and drank it up.
-One of the happy side affects of this game is that chicks will love your fingers and get very excited when you put your hand in the box.
+One of the happy side affects of this game is that chicks love it.
+They will get very excited when you put your hands in the brooder box…

 My Crested Peeps

-Another one of the Crevcouers developed a twisted beak.
+Another one of the Crevecoeurs developed a twisted beak (aka: cross beak or a lateral beak deviation).
 Her crest is crooked, her wings are tipped white and her feet are far to big for the rest of her… which causes frequent tumbles.
 She also likes to be able to be wherever I am whenever she can.
 She is called Elly.
+(You can read more about Elly here: Elly, the Crooked Crevecoeur)

 The Golden-Laced Polish grew the hugest crest I’ve ever seen on a crested pullet and her tail points so far back that it sometimes touches her head.
 Her name is Marion.